start-funding/start-funding-app/INSTALLATION.md

 # ⚒ Installation

-1. Install or upgrade to the latest stable version of node and npm from: [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+1. Install or upgrade to the latest stable version of node and npm from [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2. Verify the correct installation of Node and by running the following commands:
+2. Verify the correct installation of Node by running the following commands:

     ```bash